djfordz/djfordz.github.io/projects.md

 # Projects

-#### I have created many many plugins, deployment scripts, integrations, Magento Extensions, for a large range of Corporations, as well as projects to automate my personal life.
-If you would like to see the code for any of the projects I contributed to, or coded myself, just ask.
-Below are a few simple projects, which showcase the many different technologies I have embraced as well as the progressive advancement of my abilities.
+Below are just a few simple personal projects.
+Most of my work code is private.

 #### Visit me on <a href="https://github.com/djfordz" target="_blank">Github</a>